yahoo/serialize-javascript/README.md

 The code in this package began its life as an internal module to [express-state][].
 To expand its usefulness, it now lives as `serialize-javascript` — an independent package on npm.

 You're probably wondering: **What about `JSON.stringify()`!?** We've found that sometimes we need to serialize JavaScript **functions**, **regexps** or **dates**.
 A great example is a web app that uses client-side URL routing where the route definitions are regexps that need to be shared from the server to the client.
+But this module is also great for communicating between node processes.

-The string returned from this package's single export function is literal JavaScript which can be saved to a `.js` file, or be embedded into an HTML document by making the content of a `<script>` element. **HTML charaters and JavaScript line terminators are escaped automatically.**
+The string returned from this package's single export function is literal JavaScript which can be saved to a `.js` file, or be embedded into an HTML document by making the content of a `<script>` element.

+> **HTML characters and JavaScript line terminators are escaped automatically.**

 ## Installation